not-so-BigGAN: Generating High-Fidelity Images on Small Compute with Wavelet-based Super-Resolution: Method

 Here, with a slight abuse of notation, $W_{1,1}(X)$ represents the \big($\frac{N}{2} \times \frac{N}{2}$\big)-dimensional TL patch of image X. \wt's encoder $\mathcal{E}$ can then be defined recursively as follows,

 where $l$ is the number of wavelet transforms applied to the input image.
 As can be seen, the size of the retained TL patch decreases exponentially with $l$.

-\subsection{Decoder}
+\subsubsection{Decoder}

-After a wavelet transform, the original image can be deterministically recovered from the TL, TR, BL, and BR patches using IWT. \wt, however, discards the high-frequency patches during its encoding step, rendering a fully deterministic decoding impossible.
-To resolve this, the \wt decoder is realized as a combination of a learned and a deterministic function that first learns to recover the missing high-frequency patches (using a neural network) and then deterministically combine them using IWT to reconstruct the original input.
+After wavelet transform, the original image can be deterministically recovered from the TL, TR, BL, and BR patches using IWT. \wtw, however, discards the high-frequency patches during its encoding step, rendering a fully deterministic decoding impossible.
+Thus, the \wt decoder first learns to recover the missing high-frequency patches (using a neural network) and then deterministically combines them using IWT to reconstruct the original input.
+We now present two \wtw decoder designs based on ResNet \citep{resnet, srgan} and UNet \citep{unet} architectures respectively.

-Since \wt's encoding operation recursively applies wavelet transforms and discards the high-frequency components at each of the $L$ encoding levels, we train $L$ decoder networks to reconstruct the missing frequencies at each corresponding level of decoding.
-To parallelize the training of these decoder networks, we perform multiple wavelet transforms to the original high-resolution dataset, generating $L$ training sets of TL, TR, BL and BR patches.
-This allows us to independently train each of the decoder networks (in a supervised manner) to reconstruct the missing high-frequency patches conditioned on the corresponding TL.
-This parallelisation boosts the convergence rate of \wt, allowing for a fully trained decoder in under 48 hours.